harmony-one/h/progress/artem-kolodko.md

+2025 Q3 Review (Draft)

+In Q3, I focused on developing and refining a new liquidity provision (LP) strategy, starting with initial implementations in July that included rebalancing logic, hedging integration, and support for narrow tick ranges in cbBTC/USDC Aerodrome liquidity pool.
+Key milestones included implementation of the startegy in LP rebalancing bot application, handling out-of-range positions and adding persistence layer for tracking position IDs and overall performance.
+By mid-quarter, bug fixes and optimizations, such as multicall transactions for gas efficiency and slippage calculations, enhanced the bot reliability during local testing and deployments on fly.io.
+In September continued improvements in bot statistics, with additions like impermanent loss tracking, net APR and PnL metrics.
+Tested bot in real-world environment with the bot instance running on fly.io, researched approaches to reduce impermanent loss, such as grid positions system and rebalancing with threshold.
+Overall, the quarted emphasized iteractive impovements, from position adjustments to analyzing blockchain events to collect more accurate statistics, resulting in a more robust LP bot ready for further optimizations.

+---

+2025-09-24 Wed: [implemented](https://github.com/harmony-one/portfolio-manager/pull/48/commits) logic to calculate per-transaction token0 and token1 returns for the bot wallet; started verifying data with Base blockchain explorer and other sources

 2025-09-23 Tue: [implemented](https://github.com/harmony-one/portfolio-manager/pull/48/commits/07286fd3cac6dfa309e89c2fb094bd53d195b746) data fetching and transaction logs decoding for per-transaction script; started final part: interpretation of the results and calculation of earned fees per every burn transaction (position close)

 2025-09-22 Mon: synced on team progress over last week, started working on per-transaction statistics for the wallet